cosmos/sdk-tutorials/README.md

         title: Hands-on Exercise
         href: /hands-on-exercise/1-ignite-cli/
         description: |
-          Work with the full Interchain stack while developing a checkers game blockchain with Ignite CLI, CosmJS and IBC, and preparing your chain to run in production.
+          Work with the full Interchain Stack while developing a checkers game blockchain with Ignite CLI, CosmJS and IBC, and preparing your chain to run in production.
         tags:
           - guided-coding
       - image: